-17 Does the law restrict the amount of PII that may be held or the length of time it may be held?
+Does the law restrict the amount of PII that may be held or the length of time it may be held?

-The Federal Law for the Protection of Personal Data provides a 'need-to-hold' basis; PII controllers must not hold PII any longer than the time required to fulfil its purpose (as stated in the privacy notice).
+The Law provides a 'need to hold basis'; PII controllers must not hold PII any longer than the time required to fulfil its purpose (as stated in the privacy notice).
 After the purpose or purposes have been achieved, a PII controller must delete the data in its collection after blocking them for subsequent suppression.